By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 3. A work composed after 1900, contrasting in style to the other works chosen

-An accompanist will be provided for voice auditions held both on and off-campus.
-Taped accompaniment is not acceptable.
+A pianist will be provided for in-person auditions.
 Please bring original piano scores for your music in the key in which you will sing.

 If you have not studied privately, please bring a letter of recommendation from your high school music teacher or someone who has observed your musical progress and potential in a sealed envelope to your audition date.